abarker/pytest-helper/doc/sphinx_docs/index.rst

       def test_skipped():
           skip()  # The skip function was also autoimported.

    Notice that very little needs to be changed in order to extract a separate test module from the testing part of a module which initially contains its own tests (like in the first example, in the :ref:`Introduction`).
-You basically do the
+You would basically do the following:
-following:

    1. Copy the Python file to the test directory with a new name.

    2. Delete the code from one file and delete the tests from the other.

-3. Change the pathname on the `script_run` call in the code file, and add a self-testing `script_run` call to the test file if desired.
+Both still need to import pytest-helper if they use any of the helper functions.

-4. Add an import statement in the test file to import what it needs from the code file.
+   3. Add an import statement in the test file to import what it needs from the code file.
 If necessary, `sys_path` can be called in the test file so that it can find the module or package to be tested.

+   4. Change the pathname on the `script_run` call in the code file to point to the new test file.
+Add a self-testing `script_run` call to the test file, if desired.

 .. _Configuration:

 Configuration files